lorserker/ben/scripts/training/bidding/README.md

 To avoid using state it could be possible to define that bidding consist of up to 50 bids in a sequence.
 The number of records for the bidding would be limited to the actual number of bids on a hand - probably about 4, but still we would use 4*50*40 elements in one-hot arrays.

-But I am not sure about we then will be removing the neural networks ability to generalize, but it is worht testing.
+But I am not sure about we then will be removing the neural networks ability to generalize, but it is worth testing.